How to Plan a Healthy and Financially Secure Retirement

 Your income, your health, your priorities—these things will change, and your plan has to be able to adjust with them.
 AARP’s financial specialists recommend that you take a look at your finances at least once a year, or whenever something big happens in life.

 If you don’t know how to plan your retirement, there’s a financial planner.
-They can scrub your savings, investments, and insurance to make sure everything aligns with your goals.
+They can scrub your savings, investments, and insurance to make sure everything aligns with your goals and supports how to prepare for a secure retirement.

 Creating a Retirement You’ll Love